Green Goddess Salad

 What Is Green Goddess Salad?

 My recipe for Green Goddess Salad uses cabbage as the primary green, so this salad keeps well, making it a perfect choice for potlucks.
 Though I keep things simple to keep this recipe budget-friendly, this salad is often served with croutons and grilled shrimp or chicken.
-Here’s what you’ll need to make Green Goddess Salad:
+Here’s what you’ll need to make it:

 • Green Cabbage: is the base of our salad.
 It’s very budget-friendly and has a great shelf life.
 But if cabbage isn’t your thing, you can def sub this cabbage with about 8 cups of your favorite chopped greens.

-• Fennel Bulb: adds the traditional black licorice note that Green Goddess is known for.
-You can substitute the fennel with a cup of fresh tarragon leaves. make sure to reserve the fronds for an addition to the Green Goddess Dressing or to use as a garnish.
+• Fennel Bulb: adds the traditional black licorice note this salad is known for.
+You can substitute the fennel with a cup of fresh tarragon leaves. make sure to reserve the fronds for an addition to the dressing or to use as a garnish.

 • Green Onions: add pungency to the mix.
 If you don’t have green onions, sub with half a small white onion.